 In the event of potential pollutant linkages being identified, a suitable quantitative risk assessment may be needed.
-The risk assessment approach should reflect the current UK technical framework as outlined in the Model Procedures for the Management of Land Contamination.
+The risk assessment approach should reflect the current UK technical framework as outlined in the Land Contamination : Risk Management (LCRM).
 Further guidance on risk assessment can be found on the Contaminated Land page.

 If unacceptable risks are identified, a remediation strategy may be required.
 The remediation actions need to be undertaken to a standard that enables safe development and end-use of the site such that it would not meet the statutory definition of contaminated land under Part III of the Waste and Contaminated Land Order (Northern Ireland) 1997.

 It remains the responsibility of the developer to undertake and demonstrate that the works have been effective in managing all risks.